 The Bible tells us in Esther 1:10 that the king's heart was "merry with wine".
 Lay-man's term?
 He was drunk.

 We've read the story many times.
 Some of us burned with indignation for Vashti.
 While some forgot about her in the bigger story of Esther.
-I'm guilty of having done both these things.
+I'm guilty of having done both those things.

 But, let's take a few minutes to really look into this story in the context of today's lesson:

-Persian law at the time forbade women to be seen in public.
-It was also unlawful for wives to appear with husbands at feasts.
-Only the king's concubines and lower wives could appear at such a time.
+Persian law at the time forbade men and women to intermingle in public.
+It would therefore have been unlawful for wives to appear with husbands at feasts.
 The queen was afforded a greater respect.

 Regardless of whether he expected her to appear dressed or not, did the king know that he was asking her to act contrary to their custom?
 Of course he did!
 But as they say: "chicken merry, hawk deh near."
 Meaning, when we are most merry, danger catches us unaware.